-Russia denies being the source for radioactivity in Europe
+Russia denies being the source of radioactivity in Europe

 Today, the world is asking itself whether the drama from thirty-one years ago is repeating itself, at least in some ways, since the Chernobyl catastrophe obviously was much worse.

 However that may be, an elevated level of radioactivity was registered in Europe.
 The French Institute for Nuclear Safety noticed a “release of the isoptope-106”, also known as Ruthenium, and they suspect the source somewhere in Russia, to the west of the Ural mountains.
-This is the result of a new report of the matter.
+This is the result of a new report which the French released of the matter.

 This time, the radioactivity, which according to the French is not harmful in Europe, might have been spread after a nuclear accident which happened in late September.
 The authorities in Germany agree.
 Since September 29, 2017, elevated levels of Ruthenium had been measured, the German Institute for Radiation Protection said.